-- 1. Remove ash removal system top and bottom cover plates by loosening nuts under stove. - 2.
+- Remove ash removal system top and bottom cover plates by loosening nuts under stove. - 2.
 Discard both plates. - 3.
 Insert ash removal system grate into opening in firebox floor. - 4.
 Continue with proper installation according to model you have purchased: pedestal or leg.

-PEDESTAL MODELS
+PEDESTAL MODEL

-- 1. Place protective pad on floor. - 2.
-Lay body of stove on its back on protective pad. - 3.
+- 1. Place protective pad or stove pallet on floor. - 2.
+Lay body of stove on its back on protective pad or pallet. - 3.
 Line up holes in ash removal system with holes in adapter on bottom of stove. - 4.
 Screw ash removal system securely in place. - 5.
 Slide pedestal over ash removal system, and line up holes in sides of pedestal with holes in adapter on bottom of stove. - 6.
 Screw pedestal into place, and tighten securely. - 7.
 Carefully stand stove up and place in desired location. - 8.
 Slip wooden decorative strips onto pedestal edges. - 9.
-Open door of stove and check to insure firebricks and kaowool blanket are in their proper locations (see page 25).
+Open door of stove and check to insure firebricks and kaowool blanket are in their proper locations (see pages 25-26).

-LEG MODELS
+LEG MODEL

-- 1. Place protective pad on floor. - Lay body of stove on its back on protective pad. - 3.
+- 1. Place protective pad or stove pallet on floor. - 2.
+Lay body of stove on its back on protective pad or pallet. - 3.
 Line up holes in ash removal system with holes in adapter on bottom of stove. - 4.
 Screw ash removal system in place. - 5.
 Bolt cover pieces onto mounting brackets, using outer two mounting holes. - 6.
 Slip washers onto bolts, then bolt legs onto mounting brackets. - 7.
-Screw leg assembly onto adapter on bottom of stove using eight 1/4"-20 screws - 8.
+Screw leg assembly onto adapter on bottom of stove using eight 1/4"-20 screws. - 8.
 Carefully stand stove up and place in desired location. - 9.
 Use leveling bolts on legs to stabilize and level stove. - 10.
-Open door of stove and check to insure firebricks and kaowool blanket are in their proper locations (see page 25).
+Open door of stove and check to insure firebricks and kaowool blanket are in their proper locations (see pages 25-26).